Eileenzyf/ISO-App-Prediction/README.md

 │   ├── generate_features.py          <- Script for cleaning and transforming data and generating features used for use in training and scoring.
 │   ├── train_model.py                <- Script for training machine learning model(s)
 │   ├── score_model.py                <- Script for scoring new predictions using a trained model.
-│   ├── postprocess.py                <- Script for postprocessing predictions and model results
 │   ├── evaluate_model.py             <- Script for evaluating model performance
 │
 ├── test                              <- Files necessary for running model tests (see documentation below)